Imperial Chinese Navy

 The Imperial Chinese Navy was the modern navy of the Qing dynasty of China established in 1875.
 An imperial naval force in China first came into existence in 1132 during the Southern Song dynasty and existed in some form until the end of the Qing dynasty in 1912.
 However, the term "Imperial Chinese Navy" usually only refers to the Qing navy that existed between 1875 and 1912, with "Imperial Chinese Navy" as its official English name.
-The Imperial Chinese Navy has been succeeded by the People's Liberation Army Navy.
+The Imperial Chinese Navy was succeeded by the Republic of China Navy.

 History

 Precursors

 In the 1860s, an attempt was made to establish a modern navy via the British-built Osborn or "Vampire" Fleet to combat the Taiping rebels' US-built gunboats.
 The so-called "Vampire Fleet", fitted out by the Chinese government for the suppression of piracy on the coast of China, was scrapped owing to the non-fulfilment of the condition that British commander Sherard Osborn should receive orders from the imperial government only.